 The University shall have a Patent Committee for each campus that shall consider and investigate disputes among administrators, faculty, or staff, and students and shall recommend appropriate solutions to the President.
 It shall be convened as needed, but not less than three times per academic year.
-This Committee will consist of one student member appointed by the Graduate Student Senate for one year; two staff members, one appointed by the President and one appointed by the Staff Senate; and five faculty members, three appointed by Faculty Senate and one each by the President and the University Vice President for Technology Development.
-All staff and faculty appointments are for three-year terms.
-This Committee will assist the University Vice President for Technology Development in setting policy and procedures that will be implemented on a daily basis by the Office of Technology Development staff.
-The Committee will provide a forum for faculty, staff, and students to present any issues such as, but not limited to, revenue sharing, ownership, etc. The Committee will make recommendations to the University Vice President for Technology Development for the handling of these issues.
+This Committee will consist of one student member appointed by the Graduate Student Senate for one year; two staff members, one appointed by the President and one appointed by the Staff Senate; and five faculty members, three appointed by Faculty Senate and one each by appointments are for three-year terms.
+This Committee will assist the University Vice President for Technology Development.
+All staff and faculty Technology Development in setting policy and procedures that will be implemented on a daily basis staff, and students to present any issues such as, but not limited to, revenue sharing, ownership, etc. Development for the handling of these issues.
 The Director of the respective campus' Office of Technology Development, the respective campus' Vice Presidents for Research, and University Legal Counsel shall serve as ex-officio members of the Committee.